 Dubious connection stability and pairing processes aside, there are some redeeming features here, namely Bluetooth 5.0 firmware which facilitates efficient power consumption.
 Another benefit is AAC support, but it’s really only a perk for iPhone users as AAC’s performance is unpredictable on Android devices.
 This means audio-visual latency is noticeable when using the Klipsch S1 on Android.

 How long does the Klipsch S1 battery last?

-Our battery testing is ongoing and will be updated once results are recorded.
-To give you a good reference point, though, Klipsch lists the S1 earbuds’ battery life at five hours on a single charge with an additional 16 hours of battery life provided by the charging case.
-It takes 1.2 hours to fully charge the earbuds, and 1.5 hours to fully charge the Qi-compatible microUSB case.
+Our battery testing is ongoing and will be updated once the results are recorded.
+To give you a good reference point, though, Klipsch lists the S1 earbuds’ battery life at 5 hours on a single charge with an additional 16 hours of battery life from the charging case.
+It takes 1 hour, 15 minutes to fully charge the earbuds.
 The official spec sheet makes no mention of fast charging, which is unfortunate and something we’ve seen included in other affordable headsets.

-How do the Klipsch S1 True Wireless sound?
+How does the Klipsch S1 True Wireless sound?

 Related: How to read charts

 Lows, mids, and highs

 The Punch Brother’s song Julep relies heavily on Paul Kowart’s bass playing which masks the mandolin.
 This isn’t supposed to happen; no, when I listened with the AKG K371 headset, I heard these instrumental parts distinctly from one another.